itsmistad/DnDTracker/README.md

 ## Publishing

+This script requires the bash `zip` command.
+This is natively available in unix environments, but not on Windows.
+You can download it [here](https://sourceforge.net/projects/infozip/).

 You can create an AWS ElasticBeanstalk-ready zip file by running this command in `./scripts` AFTER adding credentials to the script file:
 > `./create-deployable.sh`